jefersonsv/jsonedit-portable-installer/README.md

 # Purpose

-Tired to install MinIO Client and add to the path?
+Tired to download JSONEdit, extract and add to the path?

 Install globally using any packgage manager from npm

 # npm

 ```
-npm install -g minio-cli-installer
+npm install -g jsonedit-portable-installer
 ```